Inspiring lakeland views and majestic hills on a sociable weekend in the Lake District

-You are welcome to arrive from 5pm onwards in the hostel, which is just outside Grasmere.
 A Large Outdoors host will be there to meet you, and soon the whole group of walking companions will have assembled in the lounge area, or at the nearest pub, which is only 400 metres away.

 There will also be time to ask questions about equipment, food and water, and whatever else you’ll need for the walk.

-Breakfast will be served at 8am so there’s plenty of time to prepare your bags and get enough to eat before setting out.
 We’ll confirm the walking options and answer any questions you may have.
 The emphasis on all walks is having a nice day out and appreciating the scenery rather than force-marching people to a summit, so don’t be too anxious if this is your first time.

 Ingredients are provided to make your own packed lunches; alongside the bread and sandwich fillings are a good selection of biscuits, crisps and fruit to get you through the day.

 Our qualified mountain leaders will then decide on the day’s walk.
 We have several options to choose from, as it’s such a great venue, and if the group is big enough then we may have different walk options for you to choose from.
 Just to give you an idea of the kind of walks we’re considering, here are some ideas: